 The Snapshot DNA Phenotyping Service

-Soon you will be able to send us a human DNA sample and, using Snapshot, we will produce a forensic profile containing predictions about the physical traits of its source.
+When CODIS fails to find a match...
+Send us a human DNA sample and we will produce a forensic profile containing predictions about the physical traits of its source, which can be used to generate new investigative leads.

 Because some traits are partially determined by environmental factors and not DNA alone, Snapshot trait predictions are presented with a corresponding measure of confidence, which reflects the degree to which such factors influence each particular trait.
 Traits, such as eye color, that are highly heritable (i.e., are not greatly affected by environmental factors) are predicted with higher accuracy and confidence than those that have lower heritability.